Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Content production capacity

 ROI calculation: DIY costs 15-20 hours/week.
-Professional outsourcing is often cheaper + yields better results.
+Professional outsourcing is often more cost-effective and yields better results.

 What does professional keyword research cost?